menaaziz27/100-days-of-code/log.md

 Also made so refresher of my React knowledge.

 **Thoughts:** I was stuck on the task of my graduation project but im happy with what we done today.

+### Day 4: April 5, 2021

+**Today's Progress**: I refreshed myself with React basics and played around with props system and children system ..
+Also worked on some problem solving and finally I coded 7 hrs towards my WakaTime goal of coding 2 hrs per day.

+also worked on ajax user search on my graduation project for 6 hours.

+**Thoughts:** cannot be more happy with my result! live search was a challenge for me but I did it 🤪